ipfs/specs/src/architecture/unixfs.md

 ---

-UnixFS is a [protocol-buffers][protobuf]-based format for describing files, directories and symlinks as DAGs in IPFS.
+UnixFS is a [protocol-buffers][protobuf]-based format for describing files, directories and symlinks as Directed Acyclic Graphs (DAGs) in IPFS.

 ## Nodes

 A :dfn[Node] is the smallest unit present in a graph, and it comes from graph theory.
-In UnixFS, there is a 1 to 1 mapping between nodes and blocks.
+In UnixFS, there is a 1-to-1 mapping between nodes and blocks.
 Therefore, they are used interchangeably in this document.

 A node is addressed by a [CID].
 In order to be able to read a node, its [CID] is required.
-A [CID] includes two important information:
+A [CID] includes two important pieces of information:

-1. A [multicodec], also known as simply codec.
+1. A [multicodec], simply known as a codec.
 2. A [multihash] used to specify the hashing algorithm, the hash parameters and the hash digest.

-Thus, the block must be retrieved, that is, the bytes which when hashed using the hash function specified in the multihash gives us the same multihash value back.
+Thus, the block must be retrieved; that is, the bytes which ,when hashed using the hash function specified in the multihash, gives us the same multihash value back.

-In UnixFS, a node can be encoded using two different multicodecs, which we give more details about in the following sections:
+In UnixFS, a node can be encoded using two different multicodecs, listed below.
+More details are provided in the following sections:

 - `raw` (`0x55`), which are single block :ref[Files].
 - `dag-pb` (`0x70`), which can be of any other type.